 The fish box drain plugs MUST be installed before putting your boat into the water

 Prep Station

-Your boat features a bait prep station located directly behind the helm chair.
+The prep station is located directly behind the helm seat.
 The integral swivel faucet is pressurized by the fresh water pump which provides cold running water to the station.

 Prep Station Refrigerator (option)